-It is market practice for equity securities offerings to have underwriting agreements providing for an over-allotment option in connection with the 30-day stabilisation activities that underwriters may perform during the stabilisation period following the listing of the shares, in accordance with the provisions of the Market Abuse Directive.
-Any stabilisation action usually ends no later than 30 days after the issue date of the relevant securities or 60 days after the date of the allotment, whichever is earlier.
+It is market practice for equity securities offerings to have underwriting agreements providing for an overallotment option in connection with the 30-day stabilisation activities that underwriters may perform during the stabilisation period following the listing of the shares.
+In accordance with the provisions of the Regulation and Commission Delegated

+Regulation (EU) 2016/1052 of 8 March 2016 supplementing the Market Abuse Regulation (Stabilisation Regulation), any stabilisation action usually ends no later than 30 days after the issue date of the relevant securities, in the case of a significant distribution in the form of an initial offer publicly announced, or 30 days after the date of the allotment, in the case of a significant distribution in the form of a secondary offer.

-This over-allotment option is typically granted by the company on newly issued shares or by the selling shareholders on existing shares.
-Article 11(a) of the Stabilisation Regulation (see question 18) restricts the extent of over-allotment, such that over-allotments not covered by a greenshoe should not exceed 5 per cent of the original offer.
-The regulation implementing the Prospectus Directive does not require that the prospectus disclose information on the size of the 'over-allotment facility' and therefore this additional information is not required in cases where the offer falls within that regulation.
-Typical forms of subscription agreement and agreements among managers used for euromarket offerings do not explicitly limit the amount of over-allotment, but may only authorise the stabilising manager to over-allot securities in accordance with the applicable law or to the extent permitted by the applicable law.
+This overallotment option is typically granted by the company on newly issued shares or by the selling shareholders on existing shares.
+Article 3 (3) of the Stabilisation Regulation restricts the extent of overallotment, such that issuers shall not, when executing transactions under a buy-back programme, purchase on any trading day more than 25 per cent of the average daily volume of the shares on the trading venue on which the purchase is carried out.

+The regulation implementing the 2010 Prospectus Directive does not require that the prospectus disclose information on the size of the 'overallotment facility' and therefore this additional information is not required in cases where the offer falls within that regulation.
+Typical forms of subscription agreement and agreements among managers used for Euromarkets offerings do not explicitly limit the amount of overallotment, but may only authorise the stabilising manager to overallot securities in accordance with the applicable law or to the extent permitted by the applicable law.